-Figure 6-12 QoS Scheduling Mechanism
+Figure 6-13 QoS Scheduling Mechanism

-Parameter Description Unit Select the unit you wish to configure.
-From Port / To Port Enter the port or port list you wish to configure.
+Parameter Description From Port / To Port Enter the port or port list you wish to configure.
 Scheduling Mechanism Strict - The highest class of service is the first to process traffic.
 That is, the highest class of service will finish before other queues empty.
 Weighted Round Robin - Use the weighted round-robin algorithm to handle packets in an even distribution in priority classes of service.